A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

-The action value function can also be derived using the Bellman Equation:
+The action value function can also be derived by using the Bellman equation as follows:

-The action value function can be rewrite as:
+The action value function can be rewritten as:

-Therefore, the Bellman Equation enables expressing values of a specific state as values of other states.
-This makes the calculation of values between states become much simpler.
-This opens a lot of possibilities for iterative approaches for calculating the value for each state\citep{graves}.
-So, the Bellman Equation plays an important role in the inception of RL.
+Therefore, the Bellman equation allows one to express a specific state's values as those of other states.
+This simplifies the calculation of values between states, opening up many possibilities for iterative approaches to calculating the value for each state \cite{graves}.
+The Bellman equation thus played an important role in the inception of RL.
+However, the Bellman equation cannot solve large-scale NP-hard problems such as the TSP.
+RL provides a way to approximate the Bellman equation and solve the TSP.